Holiday search

 Accommodation

-All villas are equipped with mini-bar, telephone, tea & coffee-making facilities, safety deposit box, and 1 bottle of complimentary water per person daily.
-Flatscreen TVs and DVD have recently been added to the Beach villas, and will follow in the Garden villas shortly.
+All villas are equipped with Wi-Fi, air-conditioning, mini-bar, telephone, tea & coffee-making facilities, safety deposit box, TV and a bottle of complimentary water per person daily.
+Water, local teas and coffee is also included in the full board meal plan.

-Siladen Resort also features a freeform saltwater swimming pool, volleyball and billiards, a library and a locally built treehouse on the beach - an open lounge area for guests and where weekly yoga classes take place.
-WiFi internet access is available in public areas and there is a small boutique.
+At the heart of Siladen Resort is a freeform saltwater swimming pool with ocean views.
+Guests can enjoy volleyball, billiards and a library.
+The treehouse on the beach is built with locally sourced wood - an open lounge area for guests to experience the island from new heights and where weekly yoga classes take place.
+Wi-Fi internet access is available in public areas and there's a small boutique.
+At the dive centre is a well-equipped camera room, with dedicated rinse tanks, dry towels, and power strips for charging equipment and batteries.

-The Resort Spa offers a range of body treatments and aromatherapy massage in five massage rooms and two open-air pavilions.
-The Spa at Siladen uses all-natural products and treatments based on local herbal knowledge.
+The on-site Resort Spa offers guests a perfect way to relax aching muscles, with an extensive range of body treatments and aromatherapy massage in five massage rooms and two open-air pavilions, in a peaceful beachside setting.
+The Spa at Siladen uses all-natural products and treatments based on local herbal knowledge, the aromatherapy treatments use the finest oils exclusively prepared for the resort.

-Other activities, such as fabulous sunset cruises, rafting (water levels allowing) and trekking can be enjoyed by guests on mainland Sulawesi, which the island will happily organise for you.
+Other activities, such as fabulous sunset cruises, kayaking, stand-up paddleboarding, local village tours, rafting (water levels allowing), trekking and excursions to Tangkoko National Park can be enjoyed by guests on mainland Sulawesi, which the island will happily organise for you.

 Location